 Depot RenovationEmail Me

 Stone Mountain's beautiful granite depot is a landmark within the City's National Register Historic District.
-Between 1856 and 1950, Stone Mountain granite was shipped from it's platforms to the Panama Canal and hundreds of Post Office sites throughout the United States.
+Between 1857 and 1950, Stone Mountain granite was shipped from it's platforms to the Panama Canal and hundreds of Post Office sites throughout the United States.
 During the Civil War, Sherman's troops lit its platform on fire during the March to the Sea.
-Hundreds of our community used the depot to travel and ship household items.
+Hundreds of community members used the depot to travel and ship household items.
 Families, husbands, and wives, sometimes in times of war, have made their goodbyes on its platform.
 Now it has the potential to transform our future as our new welcome center, museum/event space, and senior center.

 Proposed Five-Year Plan